klange/toaruos/README.md

 # ToaruOS

-ToaruOS is a "complete" operating system for x86-64 PCs and experimental support for ARMv8.
+ToaruOS is a "complete" operating system for x86-64 PCs and ARMv8 VM environments.

 While many independent, hobby, and research OSes aim to experiment with new designs, ToaruOS is intended as an educational resource, providing a representative microcosm of functionality found in major desktop operating systems.

 The OS includes a kernel, bootloader, dynamic shared object linker, C standard library, its own composited windowing system, a dynamic bytecode-compiled programming language, advanced code editor, and dozens of other utilities and example applications.

-There are no external runtime dependencies and all required source code, totalling roughly 100k lines of (primarily) C, is included in this repository, save for [Kuroko](https://github.com/kuroko-lang/kuroko), which lives separately.
+There are no external runtime dependencies and all required source code for the core OS, totalling roughly 100k lines of (primarily) C, is included in this repository.

+ToaruOS also includes my text editor, [Bim](https://github.com/klange/bim), and my programming language, [Kuroko](https://github.com/kuroko-lang/kuroko), both of which are included as submodules.

 ![Screenshot](https://klange.dev/s/Screenshot%20from%202021-12-06%2011-38-12.png)
 *Demonstration of ToaruOS's UI and some applications.*